canonical/platform-engineering-docs/how-to/index.md

 ## Change or introduce new processes

-We are always working to imrpove our team's processes.
+We are always working to improve our team's processes.
 This how to contains information about how to propose and document changes to our processes.

 Everyone on the team should be attending a retro for each pulse.
 For more